Keyshawn Davis: Davis vs. Lemos

 On August 22, 2024, it was reported that Davis would face Gustavo Daniel Lemos at Scope Arena in Norfolk, Virginia on November 8, 2024.
 Davis knocked Lemos down three times in the second round and won the fight by TKO.

 WBO Lightweight Championship

 Davis vs. Berinchyk

 Davis challenged Denys Berinchyk for his WBO lightweight title on February 14, 2025 in New York.
 He won by knockout in round number four by landing a left shot to the body.

-Davis vs. De Los Santos
+Canceled Bout vs. De Los Santos

 Davis was scheduled to make the first defense of his title against Edwin De Los Santos at Scope Arena in Norfolk, VA, on June 7, 2025.
-After failing to make the correct weight limit, Davis was stripped of the title, meaning only De Los Santos is eligible to win the title.
+After failing to make the correct weight limit, Davis was stripped of the title, meaning only De Los Santos was eligible to win the title.
 Subsequently, the two sides entered a lengthy negotiation in an effort to keep the main event intact.
-The fight was cancelled after the sides couldn't come to an agreement.
+The fight was canceled after the two sides couldn't come to an agreement.

+2026

+Davis vs. Ortiz

+Following the De Los Santos fiasco, Davis opted to abandon the lightweight division.
+He was scheduled to face Jamaine Ortiz at super lightweight on January 31, 2026, in New York.
+Davis won via technical knockout in the 12th round after sending his opponent to the canvas with a punch to his body.

+Davis vs. Albright 2

+Davis was scheduled to face Nahir Albright in a 12-round super lightweight rematch at Norfolk Scope Arena in Norfolk, Virginia, on May 16, 2026.
+He won by unanimous decision.